HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-method-load_buffer.md

 # Load Method (Buffer)

-Gets one or more values from read-only buffer.
+Gets one or more values from a buffer.

 Method Signatures vary per supported buffer object type: